 Skillet chicken has juicy chicken breast, smothered in a lemon garlic cream sauce.
-Made all in one skillet for an easy clean-up and comes together in under 30 minutes.
+Made all in one skillet for an easy clean-up and comes together in under 30 minutes for those busy weeknights!

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

-Lemon goes so perfectly with chicken and then add in some garlic and cream and you have a rich and creamy flavorful sauce.
+Lemon goes so perfectly with chicken and then add in some garlic and cream and you have a rich and creamy garlic sauce.

-Chicken dinners don't have to be boring this one has tons of flavor without all the fuss.
-The lemon butter sauce is so addicting and crazy delicious, that you'll want to grab some bread to slop up and leftovers.
+Chicken dinners don't have to be boring this one has tons of flavor without all the fuss just like my Honey Garlic Chicken.
+This creamy chicken recipe is so addicting and crazy delicious, that you'll want to grab some bread to slop up and leftovers.

 - Chicken breasts-boneless and skinless sliced horizontally and pounded out if needed.

 - lemons-Fresh squeezed is always best, add in some lemon zest for a stronger lemon flavor.

 - Chicken broth- You can use regular or low sodium.

 - Cayenne pepper or red pepper flakes-Adds a little kick but can be left out.

 - Heavy Cream-Thickens the sauce milk cant be substituted.